List of The Amazing Spiez! episodes

 The Amazing Spiez! is an animated television series produced by the French company Marathon Media and the Canadian company Image Entertainment Corporation.
 It is a spinoff of Totally Spies!.
+The main characters in the show are Lee, Marc, Megan, Tony, Cal, Karen, Tami and Jerry.
 The series premiered on 15 March 2009, and debuted on one of its original channels, TF1, on 1 April 2009.
 Its final episode was broadcast on 25 May 2012.
+16 were unaired in the U.S.